 Welcome to the Simmel lab - Systems Biophysics and Bionanotechnology

 Our goal is the realization of self-organizing molecular systems that are able to respond to their environment, compute, move, take action.
-On the long term, we envision autonomous systems that are reconfigurable, that can evolve, develop, or even learn.
+On the long term, we envision autonomous systems that are reconfigurable, that can evolve and develop.

 Diffusive motion of a molecular robot arm.
 Fast and efficient transport of molecular cargoes along tracks or on supramolecular platforms is an important pre-requisite for the development of future nanorobotic systems and assembly lines.
 Here, we study the diffusive transport of DNA cargo strands bound to a supramolecular DNA origami structure via an extended tether arm.
 Our results suggest diffusive motion on a molecular tether as a highly efficient mechanism for fast transfer of cargoes over long distances.